-As your Mayor, I have made it a priority to make critical updates to the City of Atlanta’s infrastructure.
-And as Atlanta residents, you responded last March by overwhelmingly approving our $250 million infrastructure bond initiative, the single most significant infrastructure investment in modern times, an investment that will improve the look, feel and experience of our city.
+As your Mayor, I have made it a priority to continue our critical updates to the City of Atlanta’s infrastructure.
+Through the Renew Atlanta infrastructure bond, we are investing $250 million – the single most significant infrastructure investment in modern times – to improve the look, feel and experience of our City.

 Thanks to overwhelming voter approval, Atlanta is now clearing an infrastructure backlog of more than $900 million, which had threatened to grow to more than $1.5 billion if left unchecked.